aaronjanse/stick-bug-ml/README.md

 If you have any problems, or would like a new feature, submit an Issue.

 If you want to help out, feel free to submit a Pull Request.

+## License
+This project uses the Apache 2.0 License